 Bo Diddley - "I'm a Man."
 Who is the man?
 Bo Diddley is the man.
 He spells it out succinctly right here.
 The originator of seriously rhythmic rhythm guitar, he influenced an untold legion of rock n rollers, especially mop-topped 60s-era British fellows who needed a healthy outlet for their pent-up class angst.
 The Rolling Stones revere him, as should we all.

 Bay City Rollers - "S-A-T-U-R-D-A-Y NIGHT!"
 I'm sorry but no one gets out of here without some bubble-gum rock by Bay City Rollers.
 Partly because this was a huge hit that hugely featured spelling in its chorus.
-But also because when I was ten and taking piano lessons from our neighbor down the street, I went out and bought the sheet music to this song and made my opera-loving teacher Mr. Nicholson listen to my solo-piano efforts with it.
+But also because when I was ten and taking piano lessons from our opera-fan neighbor, Mr. Nicholson, I went out and bought the sheet music to this song and made Mr. Nicholson listen to my solo-piano efforts with it.
 He was very patient with me but we soon parted ways after I followed up with Sweet's "Fox on the Run."
-That's how it goes.
+That was pushing it with Mr. Nicholson.

-Tammy Wynette - "D-I-V-O-R-C-E." To protect the kids from the emotional onslaught of a marital split-up, Wynette wishes she could spell out the word.
+Tammy Wynette - "D-I-V-O-R-C-E." To protect the kids from the emotional onslaught of a marital split-up, Wynette spells out the word.
 A very sad use of spelling.

 The Cure - "Fire in Cairo."
-Robert Smith felt like spelling and it works in great new-wave literary cheerleader fashion.
-The best musical geniuses, and geniuses in general, mash all their influences and elements together and with careful editing and taste, create something new.
+Young prodigy Robert Smith had the urge to spell and it works in great new-wave literary cheerleader fashion.
+The best musical geniuses mash all their influences and elements together and with careful editing and taste, create something new.
 I love his nervous, catchy guitar-work here too.

 Pixies - "Velouria."
 My theory of Pixies has altered over time.
 Studying their early releases, the art, the sound, the liner notes, I concluded that they were a band fronted by a genius guy who called himself Black Francis, with Kim Deal adding nuanced, fresh vocals and bass lines that resulted in elevating his songs to a higher level.
 That would make her the assistant genius.
 Over time and many listens to her discography, and after reading various biographies and interviews with Deal, I've come to realize that she was the innovative musical prodigy and genius, and Frank Black was therefore Pixies' assistant genius, who grabbed that genius mantle for himself, early on and often (my emphasis).
 And this led to tensions within the band, as you can imagine.